Advertiser Disclosure

 Known for creating the original Starwood Hotels and its industry-changing brands like W and St. Regis, Sternlicht aims to make a mark in the hospitality industry once again.
 But can the reborn Starwood live up to its legacy in an industry that has transformed dramatically since it was purchased by Marriott?

-Here’s what we know about this revival and what remains unclear as the new Starwood prepares to launch in February 2025.
+Here’s what we know about this revival and what remains unclear as Starwood tries to become a household name once again.

 What We Know About the Return of Starwood Hotels